ben-ronda/Zendesk_New_Ticket_Alert/README.md

 ## Installation

 The first thing you need to do is make sure you have Python3 installed on you machine.
 In your terminal, run:

-`python3 --version`
+`$ python3 --version`

-    If you do not have Python3 installed then you can install it via Homebrew:
+>If you do not have Python3 installed then you can install it via Homebrew:

-    `brew install python3`
+>`$ brew install python3`

-    ___Note:___ _If you do not have Homebrew you can install it by running:_
+>___Note:___ _If you do not have Homebrew you can install it by running:_

-    `$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+>`$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+>

-    _You can find more information about Homebrew on the official site:_ https://brew.sh/
+>_You can find more information about Homebrew on the official site:_ https://brew.sh/

+Next, clone this repository to you machine.

+Once you have done that you will need to `cd` in to the base level of the directory and create a file called `auth.py`

+`$ touch auth.py`

+Inside you will need to write the following lines:

+    # Zendesk Authentication
+    url = 'https:/<your_subdomain.zendesk.com/api/v2/tickets.json'
+    email = 'your_email'
+    key = 'your_API_key'

+This will allow the tickets script to authenticate the Zendesk API calls.
+__Note:__ If you do not want to go through the effort of creating this file you can manually enter these credentials inside the script itself on lines 11-13.
+If you do this, you may also get rid of or comment out line 8 which calls on auth.py to access those global variables.